Meditations from the Gnostic Scriptures

 About using the Library. . .

-The Gnostic Society Library contains a vast collection of primary documents relating to the Gnostic tradition as well as a selection of in-depth audio lectures and brief archive notes designed to orient study of the documents, their sources, and the religious tradition they represent.
+The Gnostic Society Library (a section of The Gnosis Archive), contains a vast collection of primary documents relating to the Gnostic tradition as well as a selection of in-depth audio lectures and brief archive notes designed to orient study of the documents, their sources, and the religious tradition they represent.
+(See the Overview of the Library Collection, below.)

-The library includes over a thousand documents related to the Gnostic tradition, including all major Gnostic writings and anti-Gnostic patristic texts.
-Using the Archive search function, students and researches can easily find just about any anything relating to the Gnostic tradition.
+The library includes over a thousand documents (four gigabytes of material) related to the Gnostic tradition, including all major Gnostic writings and anti-Gnostic patristic texts.
+Using the Archive Search function, students and researches can easily find just about any anything relating to the Gnostic tradition.

-Lectures provided in the library are from the audio archives of BC Recordings and The Gnostic Society in Los Angeles; they are presented in RealAudio or MP3 format and run about 75 minutes in length.
+Lectures provided in the library are from the audio archives of The Gnostic Society in Los Angeles and BC Recordings; they are presented in MP3 format or an older RealAudio format and run about 75 minutes in length.
 As you visit the library, set aside time to listen to a lecture.
-Another feature of the library is the ability to search across all the texts in our collection using the Gnosis Archive Index search engine -- give it a try.
 Remember to also visit the Gnostic Society Bookstore for a collection of the best current works on Gnosis and Gnosticism.

 The Nag Hammadi Library

-• The G.R.S Mead Collection contains eleven complete volumes written by G. R. S. Mead (1863-1933).
-These works provide an invaluable review of materials relating to Gnostic tradition available before discovery of the Nag Hammadi collection.
+• The G.R.S Mead Collection contains over a dozen volumes written by G. R. S. Mead (1863-1933), one the greatest early scholars of Gnosticism.
+These works provide an invaluable evaluation of texts relating to Gnostic tradition available before discovery of the Nag Hammadi collection.

-• The Cathars represented a medieval resurgence of Gnosticism, and we have a small collection of Cathar Texts.
-Alchemy was recognized by C. G. Jung as another strand of Gnosticism; the library here provides links to a comprehensive collection of Alchemical Writings.
+• Alchemy was recognized by C. G. Jung as another strand of Gnosticism; the library here provides links to a comprehensive collection of Alchemical Writings.
 And, finally, we have on file a small but growing collection of Texts from Modern Gnosticism

 Related Library Resources